• Home

 Storing homemade garbanzo bean soup in the freezer is a great way to save time and money!
 However, there are a few simple precautions and easy techniques that are key to successfully freezing soup!
 Follow the guide below for properly storing this soup in the freezer.

-• Chill prior to freezing: Allow your soup to cool to room temperature on the counter prior to freezing.
-It’s important for food safety (and your freezer temperature) to allow your soup to cool completely before stashing it in the freezer!
+• Chill prior to freezing: To keep your food safe, you must allow your chickpea soup to cool to room temperature before storing it in the freezer!
 Tip: To speed up the chilling process, place the container of soup in an ice bath.
 Stir the soup frequently to allow the heat to escape.

-• Leave 1-inch of headspace: Soup expands as it freezes.
-Make sure you leave about an inch of space between the surface of the soup and the container’s lid when you are filling it.
-If you fill the container to the brim, there is a good chance it will break or crack open after the soup freezes.
+• Leave 1-inch of headspace: Soup expands as it freezes, so leave about 1-inch of headspace between the surface of the soup and the container’s lid.
+If you fill the container to the brim, there’s a good chance it will break or crack open after the soup freezes.
 Likewise, don’t leave too much space!
 Too much space allows air into your container which can cause freezer burn.

-• Containers: This may sound obvious, but make sure you are using an airtight, freezer-safe container to store your soup!
+• Containers: This may sound obvious, but make sure you are using an airtight, freezer-safe container for storing your chickpeas soup!

-• Storage: Soup will keep well in the freezer for up to 3 months.
+• Storage: Chickpea celery soup will keep well in the freezer for up to 3 months.

-Overhead photo of Vegetable Noodle Soup garnished with crispy chickpeas in a white bowl with a serving spoon tucked into the side of the soup.
+Overhead photo of Italian Pasta e Ceci garnished with crispy chickpeas in a white bowl with a serving spoon tucked into the side of the soup.

-Insanely easy to prepare, made entirely in just one pot and bursting with Italian flavor, this is the ultimate chickpea soup!!
+Insanely easy to prepare, made entirely in just one pot and bursting with Italian flavor, this is the ultimate chickpea soup recipe.

 Cheyanne